Prithvirajkumar/Sentry-Exporter/README.md

 # Step 5:

-Add Sentry DSN Key and HoneyComb API Key
+Add Sentry DSN Key and HoneyComb API Key in `index.js` and `tracing.js` in Service-One and Service-Two

 # Step 6: